-Poland: Abortion 'revolution' means end of old order
+[Feature] Poland: Abortion 'revolution' means end of old order

 What Poland is seeing is the political activation of a new part of society - mostly young people, who are not attached to any existing political party and who do not share in the sentiments of post-communist era disputes, but who have their own agenda.

-"I don't think these protests will lead to the end of the governing coalition, but for sure this is the end of Poland's superficial cultural consensus", Mrozowicki said.
+"I don't think these protests will lead to the end of the governing coalition, but, for sure, this is the end of Poland's superficial cultural consensus", Wrocław University's Mrozowicki said.

 Author bio